A Linux VPS is a powerful but daunting place for those unfamiliar with navigating Linux using only a terminal.

 However, using Microsoft's Remote Desktop Protocol (RDP) is a great way to visualize any operating system in a more familiar Desktop Environment.

-There are many Linux Desktop Environments to choose from, this guide will detail how to install the Desktop XFCE via xRDP software on Linux OS.
+There are many Linux Desktop Environments to choose from, this guide will detail how to install the Desktop XFCE via xRDP software on Ubuntu 18.04 Linux.

-There are two steps to set up xrdp:
+There are really only two steps required to set up xrdp:

 - Install xrdp and the desktop environment